Podcast

 Why is it that some people who are perfectly capable of hearing a beat still can’t dance?
 Researchers at the International Laboratory for Brain, Music, and Sound Research are trying to establish a correlation between music and cognitive skills such as speech, memory, attention span and a host of other executive functions.
 Their research findings could lead to major breakthroughs for people with cognitive impairments.

-The audio file of this podcast is only available in French.
-An English transcript is available.
+This podcast is only available in French.

 LISTEN TIME: 24 minutes, 56 seconds